pierre-rouleau/usrhome/readme.rst

                                 Other values will be supported.
 For the moment, the other model is value 2.
-For that model, all information is printed on the right side, the full path is shown, always.
+For that model, all information is printed on the left side, the full path is shown, always.
 The prompt ends on a new line that starts with '%' or '#' as for the first prompt.